aws-samples/eks-security-compromised-cluster-remediation/Implement_Countermeasures/falco/README.md

 ---

 ## Congratulations
-Congratulations for completing the worskhop!
+Congratulations for completing the workshop!
 You've managed to thwart the ransomware attack, collected evidence for the authorities, and implemented a set of countermeasures to protect Octank against future attacks.
 We hope you found the time worthwhile and realize the importance of having a incident response plan.
 As the Scouts' motto says, "BE PREPARED!"